mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

     - Add XML documentation tasks first.
     - Once XML documentation is complete, update the related templates.
       - Example: If a class is documented:
-        - Add a task to update the `class-doc-template.md` to reflect the current state.
+        - Add a task to update the existing docs using `class-doc-template.md` to reflect the current state.
-        - Add a task to update the `namespace-documentation-template.md` to reflect the current state.
+        - Add a task to update the existing docs using `namespace-documentation-template.md` to reflect the current state.
   - Define tasks
     - “Complete XML docs for the selected namespace”
     - When all XML docs are complete, “Document the selected namespace”